|An inexpensive DIY ultrasonic audio player|

 This is currently the greatest unknown where requirements are most vague.

-This could be some kind of Linux mini computer (e.g. a Raspberry Pi / Orange Pi Zero / etc) working as follows:
+This will be some kind of Linux single board computer (e.g. a Raspberry Pi / Orange Pi Zero / etc) working as follows:

 - the user puts in a USB stick (formatted as FAT32 for windows compatibility) with some wav files, and possibly a playlist file (.m3u)